Canon 7D II vs G3X

-The Canon EOS 7D Mark II and the Canon PowerShot G3 X are two digital cameras that were announced, respectively, in September 2014 and June 2015.
+The Canon EOS 7D Mark II and the Canon PowerShot G3 X are two digital cameras that were revealed to the public, respectively, in September 2014 and June 2015.
 The 7D Mark II is a DSLR, while the G3X is a fixed lens compact.
 The cameras are based on an APS-C (7D Mark II) and an one-inch (G3X) sensor.
-Both cameras offer a resolution of 20 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 20 megapixels.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon 7D II and the Canon G3 X is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 7D Mark II – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G3 X is considerably smaller (43 percent) than the Canon 7D II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.